findiel/pomodoro_clock/README.md

 `User Story:` Progress bar is dependent from session or break time. <br />
 `User Story:` You can pause/play the session and the break. <br />
 `User Story:` You can change the session and the break time only if the session is not currently playing. <br />
-`User Story:` Every time you change pomodoro clock properties it will reset.
+`User Story:` Every time you change pomodoro clock properties it will reset. <br />
 `User Story:` You can reset pomodoro clock and it will back to initial state that you've set. <br />

 # LIVE